botlabs-gg/yagpdb-docs-v2/content/docs/reference/templates/functions.md

 {{< callout context="caution" title="Caution: Storing Numerical Values" icon="outline/alert-triangle" >}}

 Numerical values are stored as floating-point numbers in the database; large numbers such as user IDs will lose precision.
 To avoid this, convert them to a string before writing to the database.

-Numerical `dict` keys are retrieved as an `int64`, therefore you'd have to write<br>
-`{{ $dict.Get (toInt64 N)}}` to retrieve the value associated with the numerical key `N`.
+Numerical `dict` keys are retrieved as an `int64`, therefore you'd have to write , therefore you'd have to write<br> `{{ $dict.Get (toInt64 N)}}` to retrieve the value associated with the numerical key `N`.

 {{< /callout >}}